apache/airflow-client-go/airflow/docs/UserApi.md

 )

 func main() {
-    username := "username_example" // string | The username of the user
+    username := "username_example" // string | The username of the user.  *New in version 2.1.0*

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)